doctorfree/Asciiville/README.md

-The Asciiville package creates an "Asciiville" profile in the `gnome-terminal` and `tilix` terminal emulators to configure use of a Monospaced font as well as invoking `xfce4-terminal` with a *--font* option specifying a Monospaced font.
+The Asciiville package creates an "Asciiville" profile in the `gnome-terminal` and `tilix` terminal emulators to configure use of a Monospaced font as well as invoking `kitty` and `xfce4-terminal` with a Monospaced font.
 The `asciiville` command attempts to ensure the use of a Monospaced font where it is possible but options do exist for the Asciiville user to use whatever the current terminal window might be.
 In this case, "Use Current Terminal", the Asciiville user may need to manually configure the terminal